 Mughal ruler Humayun died after falling from the stairs in 1556 AD, and after his death, his mortal remains were kept in Purana Quila.
-During this time a war against Hemu was at the peak and to preserve Humayun’s remains, the royal family decided to transport it to Kalanaur in Punjab.
+During this time a war against Hemu was at its peak and to preserve Humayun’s remains, the royal family decided to transport it to Kalanaur in Punjab.
 The grieving queen Bega Begum then decided to build a grand Musoleum after coming back from Hajj Pilgrimage in Mecca.

-Historians and the popular history book Ain-i-Akbari, holding the written records of those times, claims that the construction was funded by Bega Begum single-handedly and she herself picked the Persian architects and opted for white marble and red sandstone for the construction.
+Historians and the popular history book Ain-i-Akbari, holding the written records of those times, claim that the construction was funded by Bega Begum single-handedly and she herself picked the Persian architects and opted for white marble and red sandstone for the construction.
 Historians affirm that the queen was closely involved in the supervision of the tomb.
 Legends also have it that it was her decision to built the mausoleum at the most serene and beautiful site near the Yamuna river which is also close to the dargah of Sufi Saint Hazarat Nizamuddin Aulia.

 Humayun’s tomb is a grand mausoleum that is admired internationally.
 The tomb made it to the list of UNESCO World Heritage sites in 1993.
 Since then the monument has undergone many restoration and maintenance activities from time to time by ASI (Archaeological Survey of India).
 Apart from the tomb of Humayun, the complex also has tombs of Hamida Banu Begum, Bega Begum, Dara Shikoh, and Isa Khan.
 The tomb complex also comprises many significant structures in its premises, some most popular ones are Nila Gumbad, Bu Halima, and Arab Sarai.

 The tomb remains open all days a week, but the best time to visit it is in the afternoon in the winter season.
 Summer can be too hot and humid to explore the place, hence planning a trip to Delhi between September to March is a smart choice.
-During day time one may also capture great pictures of the tomb.
+During the daytime, one may also capture great pictures of the tomb.
 For the locals, the entry fee is Rs.30.
 However, the foreign nationals will have to shell out Rs.500 for their entry, and INR 25 is to be paid for video filming.

-1. Tomb and mosque of Isa Khan.
 Moving towards Humayun's Tomb, you will encounter the mosque and tomb of Isa Khan.
 Isa Khan Niyazi belonged to the court of Sher Shah Suri and was an Afghan noble.

-4. Arab Sarai.
 The Arab Sarai was built by Humayun’s widow for the Arab servants.
 Situated within the premise, this huge resthouse has been built in Persian architecture.

-5. India Arts Palace Houses.
 After visiting Humayun's Tomb, you can explore the India Arts Palace Houses that has a collection of artistic items.

-Delhi is a cosmopolitan city famous for a its culture and urban vibes.
+Delhi is a cosmopolitan city famous for its culture and urban vibes.
 Out of the many travel destinations, Humayun's Tomb is perhaps one of the most loved tourist attractions of Delhi.
 The city of Delhi is located at an approximate distance of 1,415, 2,069, 981 km from Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can reach Humayun's Tomb in Delhi by the following means of public transportation.

-By Rail.
 Hazarat Nizamuddin railway station is the nearest railway station to Humayun’s tomb.
 One has to cover a distance of just 4km to reach the tomb via taxi or an auto-rickshaw.
 Trains from all the metropolitan cities of India arrive at Nizamuddin station.